tanghao-xiaomi/docs/en/faq/QuickStart_FAQ.md

     If the version is below v2.22, it's recommended to reinstall the repo.

-## 6. Qt Platform Plugin Initialization Failure
+## VI.
+Qt Platform Plugin Initialization Failure

 ### Problem Description